Below are the most important websites, books, videos where I discovered what I was dealing with and how to work through the issues I need:

 Healing from the inside out:

 - personally, the most effective tool I stumbled across was something akin to inner child work: www.melanietoniaevans.com (youtube channel, website, ebooks (many free resources).
 One caveat: I don’t subscribe to all her views on why narcissists act the way they do, nor do I share the same belief systems about past lives; however, her paid-for modules are what I used to dig into the issues I needed to get past and finally find the strength to say: enough is enough.
 She specifically targets narcissistic abuse recovery.
 There is incredible support and help in the private forum for members, worth the price of admission on its own.
-I’m in no way affiliated with her methods other than having used them and benefited.
+I’m in no way affiliated with her other than having benefited from the modules.
 It worked for me, and that’s what I was looking for.

 - Another person I found insightful is Lisa A. Romano: www.lisaaromano.com (youtube channel, website, books).
 She has a lot of free meditations, podcasts and videos that zero in on the triggers and behaviors adult children of alcoholics.
 I often found myself thinking “That’s why I do that!”
 “She just described exactly how I feel!”
 A lot of good, practical advice on co-dependency issues.
 Her clarity and insights into adult children of alcoholics and other types of dysfunctional family dynamics are invaluable.
 I bought two of her books but have mostly used her free resources on her website and youtube channel.